ychen-207523/Sentimental-Analyzer-Pro/README.md

   <li>Sentiment analysis is used in politics to understand public sentiment towards political candidates, parties, or policies.
 It is also used to gauge public opinion on social issues.</li>
 </ul>

-### Why use C.E.L.T.?
+### Why use The Sentimental Analyser Pro?

-C.E.L.T. provides the following:
+The Sentimental Analyser provides the following:
 <ul>
   <li><b>Comprehensive Insights: </b>Different types of data sources provide diverse perspectives.
 An all-encompassing tool can provide a more comprehensive understanding of public sentiment.</li>
   <li><b>Multichannel Data Analysis:</b> In today's world, opinions and sentiments are expressed across various channels, including social media, customer reviews, audio recordings, and news articles.
 A tool that can analyze these diverse data sources offers a more accurate picture of public sentiment.</li>